Mottie/Keyboard/README.markdown

 Only the latest changes will be shown below, see the wiki log to view older versions.

+####Version 1.8.6a
+* Added a Danish keyboard layout, thanks to Torben Junker Kjær!
+* Changed the name of the Scandinavian keyboard layout to Swedish.
+Also thanks to Torben.

 ####Version 1.8.6
 * Added `ui-keyboard-has-focus`
  * This class is added to the keyboard when it opens